Calvert Cliffs Fossils: Shark Teeth and Miocene Fossils of Maryland

 Check their website, via the link above, to see their hours and fees.

-8. Guided Tour: Chesapeake Heritage And Paleontology Tours
+Chesapeake Heritage and Paleontology Tours

 If you don't want to try going alone, you can always join a guided tour.
 Chesapeake Heritage and Paleonotlogy Tours offer small and private fossil hunting tours along the Chesapeake Bay.
 These tours are run by my friend Paul, he's a great guy and is incredibly knowledgeable about the Paleontology of the Cliffs!